What type of wax do we use?

 “Natural” waxes such soy, palm, rapeseed etc. are made by the chemical processing of the oils.
 The crops are harvested and the oil is pressed out.
 It is then passed through a hydrogenation process in a factory to convert the oil to a wax.
 Soy wax is created by this chemical conversion process, as some of the unsaturated oil is saturated to create wax.
 It should be noted that the soy crops in America are GMO (genetically modified organism) and will have been farmed commercially using pesticides.

 Are your products vegetarian/vegan friendly?

 All of our products are vegetarian friendly.
 Nearly all of our products are vegan friendly.
-The only products that are not suitable for vegans are the vegetable wax candles - these contain beeswax which would be considered an animal product by vegetarians.
+The only products that are not suitable for vegans are some of our vegetable wax candles, as these contain beeswax which is considered an animal product.